 After the subcommittee has voted to move the OSAC Proposed Standard forward, the FSSB will be provided with the OSAC Proposed Standard, the adjudicated public comments, and the final STRP report and given an opportunity to petition for a discretionary FSSB review.

-After the OSAC Proposed Standard placed on the Registry, the adjudicated public comments, and if applicable, the final STRP Report will be shared publicly.
+After the OSAC Proposed Standard is placed on the Registry, the adjudicated public comments, and if applicable, the final STRP Report will be shared publicly.
 OSAC encourages the forensic science community to implement the OSAC Proposed Standards in anticipation of their future SDO publication, which may take from one to several years.
 Stakeholders from the forensic science community are also encouraged to provide comments on OSAC Proposed Standards during the SDO’s open comment period.
 Visit the OSAC website to see the current list of standards open for comment.

 After the standard is published by the SDO, the OSAC subcommittee can approve to add it to the Registry.
 The FSSB will have one final opportunity to petition for a discretionary FSSB review before the SDO published standard is added to the Registry.